SPM10205 - Statutory Sick Pay (SSP) - Who is covered by the SSP Scheme

 The employer of the employee who satisfies the conditions for SSP.

-The employee does not have to claim SSP.
-Their employer is required to pay SSP if the employee satisfies the conditions of entitlement.
+An employee does not have to claim SSP.
+The employer is required to pay SSP if the employee satisfies the conditions of entitlement.

-If a person is not entitled to SSP they may be able to claim state IB or from 27 October 2008 ESA instead.
+If a person is not entitled to SSP they may be able to claim Employment and Support Allowance (ESA)